winitzki/scall/tutorial/programming_dhall.md

 let leaf : Text → TreeText = ???
 let branch : TreeText → TreeText → TreeText = ???
 ```

-In principle, the code for the constructors can be derived mechanically from the general code of `fix`.
-But in most cases, it is easier to write the constructors manually, by implementing the required type signatures guided by the types.

 Each of the constructor functions needs to return a value of the Church-encoded type, and we write out its type signature.
 Then, each constructor applies the corresponding part of the curried Church-encoded type to suitable arguments.